public-archive-docs/revision_archive/docs/business/index.md

-# guide to business
+# Guide to Business

-the exam board used for business is: `AQA`
+The exam board used for business is: `AQA`